cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 encapsulated in a signed or MAC'ed structure.
 So it may be more convenient for applications to encode these structures in application-specific encodings.

+# Use Cases

+Light MLS is intended to support use cases where MLS groups are very large, from thousands to millions of participants.
+Application-level constraints arising from these use cases align well with the trade-offs introduced by Light MLS.
+It is usually acceptable (even desirable) that only certain members are able to send Commit messages.
+And in such large groups, clients often do not care about authenticating all members of the group.

+The following subsections outline two concrete use cases.

+## Large Meetings / Webinars

+MLS can be used to establish end-to-end encryption keys in real-time conferencing scenarios.
+In such scenarios, a client joins the MLS group when they are admitted to a meeting.
+With normal MLS, the client is required to download and validate the entire ratchet tree before being able to derive media encryption keys.
+In meetings with a thousand or more participants, this process can take enough time that it introduces a noticeable delay in joining the meeting.
+If a client joins as a light client, then they can download a log-sized AnnotatedWelcome message and immediately obtain the media encryption keys.

+Such a client will not have authenticated the group when they join the meeting.
+However, applications often do not display identity information in such setting anyway.
+In "webinar" settings, it is common attendee identities to be visible only to panelists and administrators, not to other attendees.
+Light MLS allows MLS to align with this privacy property.
+If attendees join as light clients, they can be provided with membership proofs for attendees whom they are authorized to see, and not for others.
+Even in settings where attendees can all see each others' identities, user interface constraints usually cause only a small fraction of the attendee list to be visible at one time, so it is natural to load the tree dynamically as the client needs access to the authenticated identities of specific other clients.

+The constraint on clients sending Commits is also natural here.
+In such large gatherings, there are usually administrators who are authorized to see the identities of all participants and control who is in the group, and conversely, there are certain actions that are not available to non-admin participants.
+So it makes sense for the administrators to use full clients that are able to make Commits to implement the actions they are authorized to take, and for more limited clients to be unable to make commits.

+## Broadcast sessions

+Internet streaming platforms frequently host broadcasts with large numbers of viewers, but the entities providing these broadcasts might like to ensure that the streaming platform cannot see the streamed content.
+For example, the Media over QUIC Transport protocol, designed to support streaming use cases, states as a goal ensuring that "the media content itself remains opaque and private" from the relays involved in its distribution {{?I-D.ietf-moq-transport}}.

+In such settings, the light client / full client roles align with the viewer / owner roles, respectively.
+Viewers do not care about the identities of other viewers (at most, they care that the stream comes from an authentic source) and they aren't authorized to do anything in MLS besides join the group.
+Viewers are also typically in more constrained situations than the source of a stream.
+So the reduced resource requirements are well worth the loss of full-group authentication and the ability to Commit.

 # Protocol Overview

 A light client does not receive or validate a full copy of the ratchet tree for